Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 Go up on Spuistraat, to:

-Take a Break -- Café Luxembourg, Spuistraat 22-24 (tel.
+Spuistraat 24 (tel.
 020/620-6264), which the New York Times considers "one of the world's great cafes," for drinks, snacks, or one of their renowned sandwiches.

-Walk to the end of Spui and cross over Rokin, past a statue of Queen Wilhelmina, a canal tour-boat dock, and the Allard Pierson Museum.
-Go straight ahead on Lange Brugsteeg to Grimburgwal, in the district known as De Wallen (The Walls).
+Walk to the end of Spui and cross over Rokin, past a statue of Queen Wilhelmina, a canal tour-boat dock, and the Allard-Pierson Museum.
+Go straight ahead on Lange Brugsteeg to Grimburgwal, in the district known as De Wallen (the Walls).
 The first street on the left, Nes, is lined with alternative theaters.
 Keep straight ahead, though, to:

-11. Gebed Zonder End (Prayer Without End)
+12. Gebed Zonder End

-12. Huis aan de Drie Grachten (House on the Three Canals)
+13. Huis aan de Drie Grachten

 Go a short way along Oudezijds Voorburgwal to the:

-13. Agnietenkapel
+14. Agnietenkapel

 Return to the House on the Three Canals and cross the bridge to Oudezijds Achterburgwal's far side, where you pass the Gasthuis, once a hospital and now part of the University of Amsterdam.

-Turn right into:
+Turn right into the:

-14. Oudemanhuispoort
+15. Oudemanhuispoort

 Backtrack to the canal bridge and cross over to Oude Hoogstraat and the:

-Back on Kloverniersburgwal, go left.
-At no. 26 is the Klein Trippenhuis, the narrow house of the Trip brothers' coachman, which now houses a fetishist store called Webers.
+Back on Kloveniersburgwal, go left.
+At no. 26 is the Klein Trippenhuis, the narrow house of the Trip brothers' coachman, which now houses a fetishist fashion store called Webers.
 Note a few doors along, at nos.
 10-12, the drugstore Jacob Hooy & Co., which has dispensed medicinal relief since 1743.
 A little farther along, at nos.
 6-8, is the:

 In the center of Nieuwmarkt, the large, open square dead ahead, is:

-19. De Waag (Weigh House)
+20. De Waag

 This massive edifice was once one of the city's medieval gates, and later the Weigh House and guild offices.
 It now houses a specialized educational and cultural institute (rarely open to the public), and a fashionable cafe-restaurant, In de Waag.